Wisconsin tourism industry scrambling to adjust to heavy financial losses due to COVID-19

 The association also predicts an 81 percent drop in revenue over the next two months and continued losses over the rest of the year reaching $519 billion.
 In the week ending April 25, the travel economy fell 89 percent below last year’s levels; national weekly travel spending is at a new low of $2.3 billion.

-The group says “it remains to be seen how responsive travel spending will be in states that are easing their lockdown measures in the coming weeks.”
+The group said “it remains to be seen how responsive travel spending will be in states that are easing their lockdown measures in the coming weeks.”

 Last year, outdoor recreation was the top marketable driver of visits to Wisconsin — about $17.9 billion in consumer spending and 168,000 jobs.
 Twenty-seven percent of visitor spending was for lodging, followed by food and beverage (26), retail (20), recreation (14) and transportation (13).